 The components of vRealize Operations Manager node perform these tasks.

-The Transaction Locator handles the data flow between the master, master replica, and remote collector nodes.
+- The Transaction Locator handles the data flow between the primary, primary replica, and remote collector nodes.

 Common databases store the following types of data that is related to all components of a vRealize Operations Manager deployment: